SAP/jenkins-library/documentation/docs/guidedtour.md

    }
    ```

-   The `cloudFoundryDeploy`  step will call the cloud foundry command line client to deploy into the SAP Cloud Platform. with MTAs please visit [sap.com][sap].
+   **Result:** The `cloudFoundryDeploy`  step calls the Cloud Foundry command line client to deploy into SAP Cloud Platform.

-1. Configure `cloudFoundryDeploy`.
-To configure the step to deploy into the Cloud Foundry, open/create `.pipeline/config.yml` in your repository and add the following content.
+2. To configure the step to deploy into the Cloud Foundry environment, in your repository, open or create the `.pipeline/config.yml` and add the following content:

    ```
     cloudFoundryDeploy: